Landgate/Unearthed/README.md

 If command-line is more your thing there's work underway to support the GME API within the [GDAL](http://www.gdal.org/).
 See the [GMEDriver documentation](http://trac.osgeo.org/gdal/wiki/GMEDriver) for more information.

 #### Error: *"This resource is too large to be accessed via this API call."*
-If you receive this error message let us know and we can provide the details for an account with special access to larger data sources.
+If you receive this error message let one of our mentors know and we can provide the details for an account with special access to larger data sources.

 ## Tools